Joliet Wrongful Death Attorneys

 Types of Joliet Wrongful Death Claims

-- Car or truck accidents that have resulted in fatal injuries.
+- Car or truck accidents have resulted in fatal injuries

-- Motorcycle accidents, including those where a passenger was killed due to the actions of another motorist or the person controlling the bike.
+- Motorcycle accidents, including where a passenger was killed due to the actions of another motorist or the person controlling the bike

 - Nursing home abuse or neglect.

-- Vicious animal attacks resulting in deadly injuries.
+- Vicious animal attacks result in deadly injuries.

-- Workplace injuries, often occurring on construction or excavation sites.
+- Workplace injuries often occur on construction or excavation sites

-- Electrocution, fires or explosions which result in fatalities.
+- Electrocution, fires, or explosions result in fatalities

-- Medical malpractice leading to the death of the patient.
+- Medical malpractice leads to the death of the patient

-- Product liability claims where the injured died of his or her injuries.
+- Product liability claims where the injured died of their injuries

 How to Determine Which Family Member Should File a Joliet Wrongful Death Lawsuit